 Votes cast in person or by proxy, abstentions and broker non-votes will be tabulated by the inspector of election and will be considered in the determination of whether a quorum is present at the Annual Meeting.
 The inspector of election will treat shares represented by executed proxies that abstain as shares that are present and entitled to vote for purposes of determining the approval of such matter and will have the same effect as a vote against the proposal.
-If, with respect to any shares, a broker or other nominee submits a proxy card with a broker non-vote on one or more proposals, those shares will not be treated as present and entitled to vote for purposes.
+If, with respect to any shares, a broker or other nominee submits a proxy card with a broker non-vote on one or more proposals, those shares will not be treated as present and entitled to vote for purposes of determining the approval of any such proposal.